stalniy/casl/packages/casl-vue/README.md

 ### 4. Provide ability for a components tree

-Another way to provide `Ability` instance is to pass it as option into your root component:
+Another way to provide an `Ability` instance is to pass it as option into your root component:

 ```js
 // main.js